 Michigan State University, one of the flagship public institutions in the Midwest, is currently ranked as having the 11th best online graduate education degrees in the United States.
 The school is also among the top 100 national universities and the top 100 public universities in the country, with a highly affordable tuition rate of $990 per credit at the graduate level.
 Known for its academic rigor as well as its athletic prowess, the university offers students excellent academic prestige and networking potential as well.

-Northern Arizona University is ranked as one of the best regional, public institutions in the southwestern part of the United States.
-The school’s online programs in education are also ranked in the top 100 programs nationwide, and offer students a highly affordable, in-state tuition rate that is much lower than other regional institutions in Arizona and neighboring states.
+Northern Arizona University is ranked as one of the best regional public institutions in the southwestern part of the United States.
+The school’s online education programs are also ranked in the top 100 programs nationwide and offer students a highly affordable, in-state tuition rate that is much lower than other regional institutions in Arizona and neighboring states.

 With the school’s quarter-based academic calendar and an all-online list of graduate courses, the school’s flexibility makes it possible to complete the program in as little as two years.
 Students can also add internships and co-ops, extending their enrollment duration by up to a year as they pursue professional experience in the field.